Robust design under uncertainty in quantum error mitigation: Introduction

 A fundamental limitation of the power of such error mitigation techniques is shot noise.
 Noisy expectation values are estimated using a finite number of state measurements called shots.
 Due to finite shot numbers the accuracy of these estimates is limited.
 This effect is called shot noise uncertainty.
 Shot noise uncertainty propagates through a classical post-processing procedure affecting error-mitigated expectation values.
 It is well-known that error-mitigated observables typically have larger shot noise uncertainty than their noisy counterparts~\cite{endo2018practical}.
 Furthermore, for a wide class of error-mitigation protocols, the number of shots required for a given uncertainty grows exponentially with circuit depth fundamentally limiting the power of error mitigation~\cite{wang2021can,takagi2021fundamental,tsubouchi2022universal,takagi2022universal}.
 In the worst case, this growth is even faster~\cite{quek2022exponentially}.
 Moreover, while error mitigation reduces bias caused by noise, it can introduce subtler biases.
 For example, ZNE performed with imperfect noise strength control or improper choice of extrapolation method can result in biased outcomes.
 Similarly, coherent errors in the case of Virtual Distillation and poor choice of training circuits for learning-based error mitigation produce bias.

 Taking into account these limitations, it is crucial to account for the outcome uncertainty while applying and designing error mitigation methods to correct noisy observables.
 While methods to estimate shot uncertainty are known for some particular techniques~\cite{dumitrescu2018cloud,endo2018practical,cirstoiu2022volumetric}, no general approach to quantify the uncertainty of error-mitigated results or to optimize the robustness of the error mitigation under uncertainty have been proposed.
 In this work, we fill this gap by introducing such methods, as shown schematically in Fig.~\ref{fig:cartoon}.
-We build upon a rigorous framework for uncertainty quantification based on the observation that, given a set of assumptions and information about the problem, there exist optimal bounds on uncertainties that are obtained as values of well-defined optimization problems corresponding to extremizing probabilities of failure, or of deviations, subject to the constraints imposed by the scenarios compatible with the assumptions and information~\cite{owhadi2013optimal, sullivan2013optimal, kamga2014optimal}.
+Our approach extends a rigorous uncertainty-quantification framework, which for any given set of assumptions and prior data derives optimal uncertainty bounds by solving optimization problems.
+The solutions of these problems give the extreme probabilities of failure or deviation under constraints of the relevant assumptions and the available data~\cite{owhadi2013optimal, sullivan2013optimal, kamga2014optimal}.
 In particular, this framework is structured to not implicitly impose inappropriate assumptions, nor repudiate relevant information, and thus is well-suited for rigorous calculations of statistical quantities and optimal bounds on statistical quantities integral for the robust design of complex systems~\cite{mckerns2011building, mckerns2019optimal}.